lsst-ts/ts_tma/README.rst

 ======

 The vendor for the TMA is Tekniker.
-They will be providing a  PDF documents for operating the TMA.
+They will be providing PDF documents for operating the TMA.
 In an effort to have consistency across software documentation I will be transcribing the TMA documents onto this TMA Technote.

 **Links:**